 We ask that any correspondence from home be sent via regular mail services and not over our fax line or e-mail.
-Verizon cell phones get reception fairly well, AT&T and Sprint work in select locations (particularly near the dam bridge).
+Verizon cell phones get reception fairly well AT&T and Sprint work in select locations (particularly near the dam bridge).

-There is a Wi-Fi hotspot at the Administration building.
-The password will be given to Adult leaders at the leader's meeting Sunday evening.
-This is to be kept confidential and NOT to be shared with any youth!
-Our internet is very limited and and intended for quick emails and such for business purposes.
-It is not to be used for uploading videos of camp or streaming movies.
+There is a Wi-Fi hotspot at the Administration building and password will be given to Adult Leaders at the Leader's meeting Sunday evening.
+This is confidential and NOT to be shared with any Youth!
+Our internet is very limited and intended for quick emails and such for business purposes.
+It is not to be used for uploading videos or streaming movies.
+It will be turned off as needed for Wente business to be completed.